ElhanM/ai-chatbot/api/README.md

 `killall air` and `sudo lsof -t -i:5019 | xargs kill -9`

 To use Live reload - run `air` inside of api directory.

+In order to run the tests:
+Install godotenv: `go install github.com/joho/godotenv/cmd/godotenv@latest` Run the tests (use godotenv to load the env variables): `godotenv -f .env.test go test ./...`